Kodachrome

 total amazement.
 It took Mr. Bartlett six days to climb the 400 foot

 tower.
 He was the first person to stand on the summit.
-(No, the climb
+(NO, the climb

-did not take place while the two RV Gypsies were here) |
+did not take place when Lee and Karen Duquette were here)

 |